cyclone-github/metamask_pwn/README.md

 # metamask_pwn
 Toolset to extract and decrypt metamask vaults (wallets)
+- Contact me at https://forum.hashpwn.net/user/cyclone if you need help recovering your Metamask wallet password or seed phrase

 # Metamask Vault Hash Extractor
 Tool to extract metamask vaults to JSON and hashcat compatible formats